-In considering the designation of the proposed 183rd West TIF District Redevelopment Project Area ("TIF District"), the Village of Homewood (the "Village") has authorized the study of the area indicated in the map attached hereto as Appendix I (the "Study Area") to determine whether it qualifies for consideration as a "redevelopment project area" ("TIF") pursuant to the Tax Increment Allocation Redevelopment Act, 65 ILCS 5/11-74.4-1 et seq., as amended ("TIF Act" or the "Act").
+In considering the designation of the proposed Harwood TOD TIF District Redevelopment Project Area ("TIF District"), the Village of Homewood (the "Village") has authorized this study of the area indicated in the map attached hereto as Appendix I (the "Study Area") to determine whether it qualifies for consideration as a "redevelopment project area" ("TIF") pursuant to the Tax Increment Allocation Redevelopment Act, 65 ILCS 5/11-74.4-1 et seq., as amended ("TIF Act" or the "Act").
 Ryan has agreed to undertake the study of the Study Area.
-The Study Area consists of two (2) tax parcels (as described in Appendix II) comprised of approximately eight (8) acres and two (2) buildings.
-The proposed TIF designation will serve to improve the Village's western gateway along 183rd Street.
+The Study Area consists of thirty-four (34) tax parcels, (as described in Appendix II) comprised of approximately eleven (11.3) acres and eighteen (18) structures currently located in the existing Downtown TOD TIF District.
+These 34 parcels will be removed from the existing Downtown TOD TIF to create new Harwood TOD TIF District.

-The proposed TIF District was found to have various qualification factors that would enable the Village to designate the Study Area as a "conservation area" as defined in the TIF Act.
-Both of the two (2) buildings within the Study Area, or one hundred percent (100%), are thirtyfive (35) years in age or older.
-These building ages qualify the Study Area as a "conservation" area.
-Additional qualifying factors in the Study Area include obsolescence, deterioration, excessive vacancies, lagging or declining EAV and structure below minimum code standards.
+The proposed Harwood TOD TIF District was found qualify as a "conservation area" as defined in the TIF Act.
+Sixteen (16) of the eighteen (18) buildings within the Study Area, or eighty-nine percent (89%), are thirty-five (35) years in age or older, thus qualifying the Study Area as a "conservation area."
+Additional qualifying factors in the Study Area include obsolescence, deterioration, excessive vacancies, lack of community planning, inadequate utilities, and lagging or declining EAV.